ksteele98/mywebsite/README.md

 ## SendGrid Frontend Test
-The `sendgrid-test.html` file demonstrates using SendGrid's REST API directly from the browser.
-A placeholder API key `SG.YOUR_REAL_API_KEY_HERE` is provided. **Never commit your real SendGrid credentials.** Replace the placeholder key with your own when testing locally.
+The `sendgrid-test.html` page now posts to the `/sendEmail` Cloud Function rather than calling SendGrid directly.
+This keeps your SendGrid API key on the server.
+Configure the key with `firebase functions:config:set sendgrid.key=YOUR_KEY` before deploying.